Synchronized Planarity with Applications to Constrained Planarity Problems: The Problem

 \subsection{Reduced and Pipe-Free Instances}

 With our exposition of the fundamental operations complete, we now study how to solve instances where none of those operations can be applied.
 We call such instances \emph{reduced}.

-\begin{lemma} An instance of \pqplan is reduced if and only if it contains no pipes. \end{lemma} \begin{proof} Obviously, a pipe-free instance is reduced.
+\begin{lemma} An instance is reduced if and only if it contains no pipes. \end{lemma} \begin{proof} Obviously, a pipe-free instance is reduced.
 Conversely, consider a reduced instance $I$.
 Assume, for the sake of contradiction, that $I$ contains a pipe.
-We now show that this implies that one of the operations is applicable, i.e., $I$ is not reduced.
+We now show that this implies that one of the operations is applicable, that is, $I$ is not reduced.

 Assume that $I$ contains no matched cut-vertices and thus all matched vertices are block-vertices.
 If there is a matched P-vertex with a non-trivial embedding tree, \propagate can be applied.
-Otherwise, all matched P-vertices are block-vertices with trivial PQ-trees and \simplify can be applied to an arbitrary endpoint of a pipe.
-This contradicts the assumption that $I$ is reduced, and thus $I$ must contain a matched cut-vertex.
+Otherwise, all matched P-vertices are block-vertices with trivial embedding trees and \simplify can be applied.

 Now let $u$ be a matched cut-vertex of maximum degree that is matched to a vertex~$v$ by a pipe~$\rho$.
 If~$v$ is also a cut-vertex, we can apply \contract.
 If~$v$ is a block-vertex with a non-trivial embedding tree, we can apply \propagate.
-Therefore, $v$ must be a block-vertex with a trivial PQ-tree.
-Now we can apply \simplify, unless the partner $v'$ of $v$ is a matched cut-vertex.
+Therefore, $v$ must be a block-vertex with a trivial embedding tree.
+Now we can apply \simplify, unless the partner pole $v'$ of $v$ is a matched cut-vertex.
 This is however excluded, since~$\deg(u) = \deg(v) < \deg(v')$, contradicting the maximality of $\deg(u)$.
 The last inequality follows from the fact that~$\deg(v) \leq \deg(v')$ already holds in the block of $G$ that contains $v$ and~$v'$, but as~$v'$ is a cut-vertex, it has at least one neighbor outside that block. \end{proof}

 To solve instances without pipes in linear time, note that a planar embedding of such an instance is valid if and only if it satisfies the Q-constraints.
 As Q-vertices only have a binary choice for their rotation, it is relatively easy to synchronize them via a 2-SAT formula.
 Linear-time algorithms follow from, e.g., \cite{Blaesius2011}, and can also be obtained from techniques similar to those used by Fulek and Tóth~\cite{Fulek2019} for cubic graphs.
 For the sake of completeness, we present a self-contained solution.